Trading Indices Online

 Still, due to the amount of activity that takes place on individual stocks, indices offer sufficient volatility for traders to pick out numerous profitable trading opportunities.
 This is especially true for day traders and news-based price action followers since indices often reflect the broad economic effects of both political and economic shifts.

 For risk-averse and longer-term traders, index investing allows for easy and effective diversification.
-Instead of investing in just a few stocks, where risk is multiplied, index-based ETFs offer exposure to the entire stock market, while simultaneously reducing the risk of a single company negatively impacting your entire trading portfolio.
+Instead of investing in just a few stocks, where risk is multiplied, indices offer exposure to the entire stock market, while simultaneously reducing the risk of a single company negatively impacting your entire trading portfolio.

 Current Leading Indices

-Friedberg Direct’s selection of the stock index CFDs includes the most popular and frequently traded indices in the industry today:
+Friedberg Direct’s selection of 20 Indices includes the most popular and frequently traded indices in the industry today: